 Hartman Mouthpieces finally make this possible.

 As a trombonist, myself – I was frustrated by my inability to find a mouthpiece that worked for me and my trombone.
-I finally decided to try to find a solution by making my own mouthpieces and after 20 years of trial and error, I’m finally satisfied with my results!
-In the process, I’ve developed my unique philosophy of what the function of the mouthpiece should be, and therefore, how to design and use a mouthpiece with your instrument.
+I finally decided to try to find a solution by making my own mouthpieces and, after 20 years of trial and error, I’ve learned an incredible amount about how to manipulate a mouthpiece to make it do what I want.
+In the process, I’ve developed my unique philosophy of the function of a brass instrument mouthpiece, what we should expect from it and what it’s limitations are.

 Here is the process that I use to select a mouthpiece: